moxystudio/jest-config/addons/with-web/README.md

 An addon for [`jest-config`](https://www.github.com/moxystudio/jest-config) for projects developed with [`next-with-moxy`](https://www.github.com/moxystudio/next-with-moxy).

+This addon already includes the settings that come with the [withRTL](../with-rtl/) addon.

 ## Usage

 To use addons, use the `compose` function that comes with this package. **Keep in mind**, the first item should always be the default configuration, `baseConfig`!
 Here's an example of using `compose` to include this addon: